chaoge525/soafee_demo/documentation/codeline_management.rst

 The diagram above gives an overview of the Yocto branch and release process:

-* Development happens primarily in the master (or main) branch.
+* |inclusivity-exception| Development happens primarily in the master (or main) branch.
 * The project has a major release roughly every 6 months where a stable release branch is created.
 * Each major release has a `codename` which is also used to name the stable